Corneal button

-A corneal button is a replacement cornea to be transplanted in the place of a damaged, diseased or opacified cornea, normally approximately 8.5–9.0mm in diameter.
+A corneal button is a replacement cornea to be transplanted in the place of a damaged, diseased or opacified cornea, normally approximately 8.5–9.0 mm in diameter.
 It is used in a corneal transplantation procedure (also corneal grafting) whereby the whole, or part, of a cornea is replaced.
 The donor tissue can now be held for days to even weeks of the donor's death and is normally a small, rounded shape.
 The main use of the corneal button is during procedures where the entirety of the cornea needs to be replaced, also known as penetrating keratoplasty.

 History

 Greek physician Galen is said to have first consider the possibility of corneal transplantation however, there is no evidence that he actually attempted the procedure.
 It was only until the 18th century that early surgical proposals for keratoplasty would arise and the 19th century for experimentation in the field to begin.

 In 1813, Karl Himley suggested that opaque animal corneas can be replaced by transplanting corneas from other animals; with his student Franz Reisenger commencing experimentation in 1818.

 In 1844, Edward Kissam undertook the first ever recorded attempt of a xenograft on a human; the donor was a pig and was ultimately unsuccessful.
 Henry Power made a suggestion in 1867 that using human tissue rather than animal tissue for transplantation would be more effective however, it would not be until 1905 for the first successful human corneal transplant by MD, Eduard Zirm.

 Since 1905, various techniques and procedures have been developed to increase the effect of the transplantation and success rate.
 Traditionally, the most common procedure for corneal transplantation was penetrating keratoplasty whereby an entire corneal button is replaced.
 Recently however, procedures such as anterior and posterior lamellar techniques where only diseased or damaged layers of the cornea are selectively replaced have become increasingly popular.